Lesson 86: Performance Preparation, Part 1 — Program Building

 - One late-Baroque or galant work (Loeillet, Bach).

-- Optional: one contemporary work (Linde, Hirose) as a closing piece.
+- Optional: one contemporary work (Linde, Hirose) to close.

 Worked example — a 40-minute program

-- Handel: Sonata in G minor, HWV 360 — complete.
-13 minutes.
-The heart of the program, in minutes 8–21.
-Highest attention.
+- Handel: Sonata in G minor, HWV 360 — 13 minutes; the heart of the program, at peak attention.

 - Loeillet of Ghent: Sonata in D minor, Op.
-1 No. 1 — complete.
-12 minutes.
-The French counterweight to Handel's English-Italian.
-Contrasting affects.
+1 No. 1 — 12 minutes; the French counterweight.

-- Bach: Brandenburg 4, second movement (recorder part with continuo) — 5 minutes.
-The closing showpiece.
-Sends the audience home.
+- Bach: Brandenburg 4, second movement — 5 minutes; the closing showpiece.

 Practice

-Build a program from the repertoire you have learned across this curriculum.
-Write it on paper.
-Time each piece (stopwatch, real performance tempo).
-Adjust until the envelope and the attention curve align.
+Build a program from your repertoire, time each piece at performance tempo, and adjust until the envelope and the attention curve align.

 Now play these

-The four pieces from the worked example are the recommended candidates.
-If you do not yet have all four learned, choose any four from your current repertoire and treat the program as a draft.
+The four worked-example pieces are the recommended candidates; otherwise treat any four from your repertoire as a draft.

 When you have written a 40–45 minute recital program with timed pieces, ordering that respects the attention curve, and contrast across keys and periods, move on to Lesson 87.